dbactual/thomaspaine-www/content/works/to-his-excellency-george-washington-september-21-1783.md

    On the resignation of Mr. Livingston in the winter and likewise of Mr. R.
    Morris, at time it was judged proper to discontinue the matter which took place when you were in Philadelphia.
-It was at the same time a pleasure to me to find both these gentlemen (to whom I was before that time, but little known) so warmly disposed to assist in rendering my situation permanent, and Mr. Livingston's letter to me, in answer to one of mine to him, which I enclose, will serve to show that his friendship to me is in concurrence with yours.
+It was at the same time a pleasure to me to find both these gentlemen (to whom I was before that time but little known) so warmly disposed to assist in rendering my situation permanent, and Mr. Livingston's letter to me, in answer to one of mine to him, which I enclose, will serve to show that his friendship to me is in concurrence with yours.

-   By the advice of Mr. Morris I presented a letter to Congress expressing a request that they would be pleased to direct me to lay before them an account of what my services such as they were, activities, have been during the course of the war.
-This letter was referred to a committee, and their report is now before Congress, and contains, as I am informed, a recommendation that I be appointed historiographer to the continent.
+   By the advice of Mr. Morris I presented a letter to Congress expressing a request that they would be pleased to direct me to lay before them, an account of what my services such as they were, situations, have been during the course of the war.
+This letter was referred to a committee, their report is now before Congress, and contains, as I am informed a recommendation that I be appointed historiographer to the Continent.
 I have desired some members that the further consideration of it be postponed, until I can state to the committee some matters which I wish them to be acquainted with, both with regard to myself and the appointment.
 And as it was my intention, so I am now encouraged by your friendship to take your confidential advice upon it before I present it.
-   For though I was never at a loss in writing on public matters, I feel exceedingly so in what respects myself.
+   For though I was never at a loss in writing on public matters I feel exceedingly so in what respects myself.

    I am hurt by the neglect of the collective ostensible body of America, in